 How I Work

-I do not work from a strict template, or use just one specific approach to counselling.
-We are all individuals so I tailor my approach and sessions to suit you and your needs.
+I do not work from a rigid template, or use just one specific approach to counselling.
+People are all individuals so I tailor my approach and sessions to suit you and your needs.

 The three main approaches I use are: